 Think of your home’s curb appeal as its first impression on potential buyers.
 Upon first glance, does the house seem inviting, cozy, and well-maintained?
 Or does it seem outdated and unwelcoming?

-In this article, we will share a list of five home renovations that offer a great return on investment and could increase your home’s value and curb appeal.
+In this article, we’re going to share a list of 5 home renovations that offer a great return on investment and could increase your home’s value and curb appeal.
 After all, you’re putting a lot of time, work, and money into improving your home – why not prioritize the projects that’ll get you the most bang for your buck when it comes time to sell?

-If your current garage door is looking a little beat up, replacing it could help you snatch up a few extra grand when you put the house on the market.
-Think about it: Your garage door probably takes up at least 30% to 40% of your home’s front-facing exterior.
+If your current garage door is looking a little beat up, replacing it could help you snatch up a few extra grand when you put it on the market.
+Think about it – your garage door probably takes up at least 30 to 40% of your home’s front-facing exterior.
 If it’s in rough shape, potential buyers will notice.

 To attract buyers, install a garage door that’s low-maintenance, well-insulated, and sturdy enough to offer some security.
 To increase the curb appeal, think about adding a few small windows and be sure to choose a color or finish that matches your siding.